ory/elements/README.md

 <link rel="stylesheet" href="theme.css" /> // the overidden theme variables
 ```

+### Rendering components

-We can then reference a component through the handlebars helper functions that
+We can then reference a component through handlebars helper functions that
 return pure HTML.

 ```handlebars